SassDoc/sassdoc.github.io/configuration/index.md

 </p>

 <p class="note note--info">
-  Note that if you set this option as a path to a JSON file, we will override it with     the content of this JSON file once in the view, thus `package` will no longer contain a string, but an object.
+  Note that if you set this option as a path to a JSON file, we will override it with the content of this JSON file once in the view, thus <code>package</code> will no longer contain a string, but an object.
 </p>

 ## Theme

 The `theme` option is the name of a theme to be used.
 If not set, it will default to `default`, which means SassDoc will use `sassdoc-theme-default`, the official theme.

-Based on the value you set, for instance `unicorn`, SassDoc will try to require the following until one matches:
+Based on the value you set, for instance `unicorn`, SassDoc will try to resolve it this way:

-* a package named `sassdoc-theme-unicorn`;
-* a folder named `./unicorn` (here, `.` is the configuration file directory);
-* a package named `unicorn`.

-<p class="note  note--info"><strong>Tip:</strong> to make sure it matches your local <code>unicorn</code> directory, and not a <code>sassdoc-theme-unicorn</code> from which you're not the author, we recommand you to set it to <code>./unicorn</code> if you are using a local theme.</p>
+* if the value contains a `/`, it's `require`d as a Node package;
+* otherwise it's required as `sassdoc-theme-{{value}}` (like `sassdoc-theme-unicorn` in our example).

 ## Autofill